Firstly, let’s talk about my face before cancer.

 This one of the first pictures you find when searching Orbital Prosthesis:

-Now with a new realization dawned on me.
-I hope this expert could help more than ever.
-I met with Peter Clarke and his team.
-He had considered the best treatment for me, there was nothing he could do, sadly the eye would go.
+I met with Peter Clarke and his team within a week.
+They looked at my scans, and considered the best treatment for me, there was nothing he could do, sadly the eye would go.